marcoshsq/PY4E/README.md

 ## Important Notes

 The exercises available here only cover the basics of the Python language and some minor projects that apply such knowledge.

-## Subjects
+That are: The exercises available here only cover the basics of the Python language and some minor projects that apply such knowledge.
+That are: Basic Syntax, Variables and Data Types, Conditionals, Type Casting, Exceptions, Functions and Builtin Functions, Lists, Tuples, Sets, Dictionaries and some Packages